Norris Armstrong: Carroll (WI)

-After completing one year as an assistant coach, Armstrong was named the 15th head football at Carroll College—now known as Carroll University—in Waukesha, Wisconsin and he held that position for eight seasons, from 1923 until 1930.
-His career coaching record at Carroll College was 44–11–6.
+After one year as an assistant coach, Armstrong was hired as the head football coach and athletic director at Carroll College—now known as Carroll University—in Waukesha, Wisconsin, succeeding Matty Bell.
+He coached Carroll's football team for eight seasons, from 1923 to 1930, leading his teams to a record of 44–11–6.
+Armstrong was also the head basketball coach at Carroll from 1923 to 1929, tallying a mark of 60–20.

 Armstrong oversaw one of the most successful periods of the football team at the college.
 The university honored his contributions by inducting him into the school's "Hall of Fame" in 1973.
 Key games for Carroll under Armstrong included the 1925 victory over Great Lakes Naval by a score of 73–0, and an undefeated 1925 season.
 The program never had anything but winning seasons under Armstrong, with the worst record being 4–3 in 1929; the worst loss that year was a 46–0 defeat by the Iowa Hawkeyes.

-After retiring from coaching, Armstrong remained with Carroll College to become athletic director and later a trustee of the college.
+Armstong resigned as Carroll football coach after the 1930 season to focus on his business as manager of the Central Wholesale Company in Danville.

+Later life and death

+Armstrong was later a wholesale grocer and a member of the Danville Chamber of Commerce.
+He died on October 11, 1981, at Ephraim McDowell Memorial Hospital in Danville.
+His wife, Porter Hudson Armstrong, died the following day.